MatinAniss/gpui-book/src/interactivity/keyboard.md

 - The `function` modifier is denoted by the name `fn`.
 - The `platform` modifier is denoted `cmd` or `super` or `win`.

-The name `secondary` can also be used but it has platform specific behaviour, on MacOS it is translated to the `platform` modifier, on all other platforms it is translated to the `control` modifier.
+The name `secondary` can also be used but it has platform specific behavior, on MacOS it is translated to the `platform` modifier, on all other platforms it is translated to the `control` modifier.

 #### Key Context

-When using `bind_keys` from `App` you may also specifiy an optional context which is taken as a `&str`, this allows you to limit your key binding of an action to a specific key context.
-This key context can be specified using the `key_context` function available from the `InteractiveElement` trait which will take a `&str`, if the context matches with a binded key binding then the action will be dispatched to any of the relevant binded callbacks from `on_action`.
+When using `bind_keys` from `App` you may also specify an optional context which is taken as a `&str`, this allows you to limit your key binding of an action to a specific key context.
+This key context can be specified using the `key_context` function available from the `InteractiveElement` trait which will take a `&str`, if the context matches with a bounded key binding then the action will be dispatched to any of the relevant bounded callbacks from `on_action`.

 ### On Action

 The `on_action` function available from the `InteractiveElement` trait allows you to bind a callback to the firing of a specific action on a element.
 The element where `on_action` is used must be focused for actions to be dispatched, this is done with `track_focus` function which takes a `FocusHandle`, this `FocusHandle` must be focused.

-If you want to bind a callback to the firing of a action globally throughtout your application use [on_action](../architecture/app.md#on-action) from `App`.
+If you want to bind a callback to the firing of a action globally throughout your application use [on_action](../architecture/app.md#on-action) from `App`.

 The snippet below uses `track_focus` to track the given `FocusHandle` which allows for the dispatching of the actions when it is focussed and `on_action` to bind a callback that prints a message when the `Enter` action is dispatched by pressing the enter key.